TurkServer/docs/_pages/quickStart.md

 ## ***Read to launch***

+**Congratulations**, you made it!

-**Congratulations!** Now, you can you made it!
-You can modify the demo, turn off sandbox in setting and launch your own experiments in Amazon Mturk!
+Now you can modify the demo, turn off sandbox in settings and launch your own experiments in the real world.

+Enjoy your new research experience that powered by the VirtualLab!

 ## ***Reference***

-Turkserver v0.5.0 API Reference:  See [Turkserver.meteorapp.com](https://turkserver.meteorapp.com/)
+Turkserver v0.5.0 API Reference:  See [here](https://turkserver.meteorapp.com/)

+Amazon Mechanical Turk API: See [here](http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/Welcome.html)

-If you have any question: Please contact the developer [here](https://kgao.github.io/#contact)
+If you have any question: please contact the developer [here](https://kgao.github.io/#contact)
 </p></div><p>